fhoedemakers/pico-smsplus/README.md

 - **Auto-Loading**: When you start a game, its corresponding `.SAV` file will be loaded automatically (if available).

 >[!NOTE]
->Make sure to return to the menu before powering off or switching games, or the save data may be lost.
+>Make sure to return to the menu before powering off, or the save data may be lost.

 ***